top of page

 We believe poetry transforms us, both in the reading and in the writing.
 We want to see your previously-unpublished poems about altered states!

-By altered states, we do not specifically mean drug-induced experiences—though we’d love to see some poems on that topic—but rather the numinous experience of entering a different mindset.
+By altered states, we do not specifically mean drug-induced experiences—though we’d love to see some poems on that topic—but rather the numinous experience of entering a different level of consciousness.

 Masthead